How to Fix “Error: cannot decrypt” in Bitwarden?

 8. Reinstall the Bitwarden Browser Extension

-1. Firstly, log out of the Bitwarden extension (discussed earlier) and then close it along with the Chrome browser.
+1. Logout of the Bitwarden extension and close it, along with Chrome.

 Remove the Bitwarden Extension of the Chrome Browser

-6. Upon restart, launch the Chrome browser and install the Bitwarden extension from the Chrome web store.
+6. After restarting, open Chrome and install the Bitwarden extension from the Chrome Web Store.

-7. Now launch the extension and log in using your Bitwarden credentials to check if its cannot decrypt issue is resolved.
+7. Open it and log in with your Bitwarden credentials to check if the error is gone.

 9. Reinstall the Bitwarden Mobile App